Student Frequently Asked Questions

 Q: Will my financial aid change?

 A: If you have federal financial aid and withdraw from classes prior to March 28, there could be consequences to your current financial aid package.
 For financial aid recipients who check out from housing and withdraw from all classes, refunds may take slightly longer as the university must comply with federal regulations to calculate your remaining financial aid eligibility.
 Please contact Financial Aid if your financial aid package will be affected.

 Q: If I have an outstanding conduct case, will I still have to meet with a conduct officer?
 What happens with my sanctions?

 A: Please contact Michael Wilkinson, senior director of student services and judicial affairs, at firstname.lastname@example.org with questions related to conduct.

 A: Our staff is cleaning and disinfecting daily.
 All high-touch areas – such as door handles, faucet handles, flush handles, elevator buttons and drinking fountains – are disinfected a minimum of two times daily.

 Q: I am receiving an error message on the myHousing Portal.
 What should I do?

 A: If you are receiving an error message when clicking the myHousing portal that states “I don’t have permission to view this page,” please use another browser.
 We are working to resolve this issue.
 If the error continues, please contact us at email@example.com.

 Q: What are the housing plans for summer and fall?

-A: Residence Life is currently open and plans to remain open for both the summer and fall terms.
+A: Residence Life expects to remain open through the end of the spring semester, and throughout the summer and fall terms.
 If you’ve not applied for summer or fall and wish to, please log into your myHousing portal and follow the links to apply.